-LawSure Insurance is the leading independent UK based insurance broker specialising in providing title insurance covers.
+LawSure Insurance Brokers are an award winning, leading independent UK based insurance broker specialising in providing title insurance covers.
 LawSure works with leading solicitors' firms and developers to facilitate all types of property developments and transactions, including finding solutions to complex bespoke issues as well as the more straightforward ones.

-Our service is free and there is no obligation to take out any of our quotes.
+Our service is free for all conveyancing practitioners and developers and there is no obligation to take out any of our quotes.

 We work with all the major title insurance providers so we can offer the most comprehensive title broking service to our clients.
-Working with us, you can ensure that you will receive the best quote available in the market.
+Working with us, you can be confident that we will aim to provide you with the most competitive quote available in the market.
 Our independent, comprehensive approach means that we satisfy the SRA requirements for insurance mediation as well as the Insurance Distribution Directive (IDD).